-Many GNAR communities value the night sky as an important component of their cultural heritage and rural character.
+Many Gateway & Natural Amenity Region (GNAR) communities value the night sky as an important component of their cultural heritage and rural character.
 They understand the public health benefits of regulating their lights during the nighttime hours.
-Additionally, as light pollution encroaches on starry views in the world’s metropolitan areas, GNAR communities see economic opportunity in urbanites’ rising interest in astro-tourism.
+Additionally, as light pollution encroaches on the starry views in the world’s metropolitan areas, GNAR communities see economic opportunity in urbanites’ rising interest in astro-tourism.

 GNAR communities throughout the western United States have adopted exterior lighting ordinances, carried out exterior lighting assessments of publicly-owned fixtures, partnered with astronomical groups and universities to study their light pollution contributions, and have worked with the International Dark-Sky Association (IDA) to receive special recognition for their efforts.
 The Dark Skies Toolkit provides a range of informational and educational resources designed for individuals, communities, and planners to promote, protect, and enjoy natural night skies.